Gathering Data#

 which is activated by default in any Scrapy project.

-The middleware reads the crawler’s allowed_domains
+The middleware reads the crawler’s allowed_domains attribute and filters based on that.

 Middlewares are classes that are applied in various phases of the request response cycle.
 To see how Scrapy uses middlewares, please refer to Scrapy’s architecture documentation.